SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Channel F Core Release Notes
 ----------------------------

-The Channel F BIOS is required to be present in the /BIOS/ directory and it must be named cfbios.bin.
+The Channel F BIOS is required to be present in the `/BIOS/` directory and it must be named `cfbios.bin` (expected CRC32: `2882C02D`).

 *Button mapping*
 ----------------